pippim/pippim.github.io/programs/iothings.md

     local TEMP Result ReturnState

-    # Declare mathres as reference to argument 3 provided (Bash 4.3 or greater)
+    # Declare Result as reference to argument 3 provided (Bash 4.3 or greater)
     declare -n Result=$3  # ERROR: declare: `': not a valid identifier

     # Create temporary file in RAM for curl command